 Traditionally, babies with spina bifida have surgery shortly after birth to repair the spinal defect.
 They may also need procedures to treat other complications, such as hydrocephalus (a buildup of fluid on the brain).
 Children with moderate to severe spina bifida have lifelong disabilities, including difficulty or even inability to walk, lack of bowel and bladder control, and learning disabilities.
 Today, repairing the defect before birth through maternal-fetal surgery is considered an effective treatment option to reduce the risk of these complications and improve outcomes in babies who qualify.

 Natalie was 25 weeks and two days’ pregnant when she and her unborn baby underwent fetal intervention for spina bifida at Children’s Memorial Hermann Hospital.
-Dr. Austin and Kenneth Moise, MD, opened Natalie’s uterus and positioned the baby to expose the defect for repair.
-Dr. Moise is co-director of The Fetal Center and a professor with joint appointments in the department of Obstetrics, Gynecology and Reproductive Sciences and the department of Pediatric Surgery at McGovern Medical School.
+Dr. Austin and The Fetal Center team opened Natalie’s uterus and positioned the baby to expose the defect for repair.

 Neurosurgeon Stephen Fletcher, DO, an associate professor in the division of Pediatric Neurosurgery at McGovern Medical School, closed the defect using a patch.
 Then, Drs.
-Austin and Moise closed Natalie’s abdomen, and she was moved to the hospital’s prenatal floor.
+Austin and The Fetal Center team closed Natalie’s abdomen, and she was moved to the hospital’s prenatal floor.

 Dr. Fletcher was involved again when Mila Grace was born.
 “We encourage patients who have the fetal intervention surgery at Children’s Memorial Hermann Hospital to deliver their babies here,” he says.
 “We check to make sure there are no problems with the repair.
 In addition to the concerns we have about the fetal surgery itself, the risks include premature labor and delivery of the baby.
 The goal is to deliver at around 37 weeks.”